zjwonder/racket-parser/README.md

-# racket-parser
+# Racket Parser

-Home of racket project that is designed to scan and parse a custom calculator grammar.
-It will not produce a parse tree; however, it will assess the syntactic correctness of a script.
+This project is designed to scan and parse scripts written using a custom calculator grammar.
+It will not produce a parse tree; however, it will assess the syntactic correctness.